itsjenm/movie-pitch-AI/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+Stretch Goals
+- DRY - one function to call the API
+- Create a full script
+- Create character images
+- Tailor the app to a specific genre
+- Rebuild from scratch

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)